uclaml/DNDM/README.md

 This project uses an older version of [FairSeq](https://github.com/facebookresearch/fairseq).
 This repo is confirmed to work with Python 3.8.10.

-For installing the necessary packages for our code, please run the following commands in this order:
+To install the necessary packages for our code, please run the following commands in this order:

 ```bash
 pip install -r requirements1.txt